ut-texas-robotics/docker_workshop/exercises/exercise_03.md

 ## What is Docker Compose

-Docker Compose is a tool for created for defining and running multi-container applications, but it is very useful for configuring even single containers for robots.
+Docker Compose is a tool created for defining and running multi-container applications, but it is very useful for configuring even single containers for robots.
 It allows you to describe your application's services, networks, devices, and volumes in a single `.yaml` file, and then use a short command (`docker-compose up`) to start and run all the services defined in that file.

 ## Core Concepts